jmratwork/techanalysissecmanage-crcz-lm5v1c/README.md

 # TechAnalysisSecManage CRCZ

-This repository provides complete, ready‑to‑deploy instructions for double CyberRangeCZ scenarios using only the NG‑SOC components from the activity diagram: BIPS, NG‑SIEM, NG‑SOAR, CICMS, etc. It includes file layouts, Ansible roles, and step‑by‑step workflows so instructors and trainees can complete the training without confusion.
-One scenario delivers penetration testing and vulnerability assessment training through a dedicated platform and Cyber Range simulation, while the other models malware simulation and CTI integration.
-This repository contains materials for deploying and managing security analysis exercises on CyberRangeCZ using this platform.
+This repository provides complete, ready‑to‑deploy instructions for the CyberRangeCZ malware simulation and CTI integration scenario (Subcase 1c) using only the NG‑SOC components from the activity diagram: BIPS, NG‑SIEM, NG‑SOAR, CICMS, etc. It includes file layouts, Ansible roles, and step‑by‑step workflows so instructors and trainees can complete the training without confusion.
+The materials focus on malware execution, detection, response, and threat‑intelligence sharing across NG‑SIEM, NG‑SOAR, and MISP.

 ## Prerequisites